junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean: What's that, take away that metal crap will you?
 (Heard first lyrics) Wait, they might on to something.

 Lucifer: "devilishly handsome face"

+"We might actually need both of them.
+The infection comes from Amara, we would have needed Chuck to cure this.
+Now that we can only get archangels, one doesn't seem quite enough."

 <br>